alfredoalvaradoenciso/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an economist for the Equitable Growth, Finance and Institutions (EFI) LAC Front Office at the World Bank.
-I am responsible for monitoring and ensuring the quality of analytical reports, papers and lending operations.
-I also maintain interactions with key stakeholders to promote engagement in our projects that aims to boost economic and inclusive growth.
-I have experience designing national policies, generating evidence for policymaking, and conducting media-impactful research.
-I worked as an economist in the public sector in Peru concerning private sector development, labor, and education.
-I also worked at the Inter-American Development Bank, supporting research agenda on labor and human capital issues and impact evaluation products for various countries.
+I am an economist for the Equitable Growth, Finance and Institutions (EFI) LAC office at the World Bank.
+I am responsible for monitoring and ensuring the quality of analytical reports and lending operations.
+Additionally, I actively promote engagement in our projects aimed at fostering economic and inclusive growth.
+Previously, I have designed national policies, generated evidence for policymaking, and conducted media-impactful research.
+I also worked in the public sector in Peru in the areas of private sector development, labor, and education.
+Moreover, I worked at the Inter-American Development Bank, supporting the research agenda on labor and human capital issues and impact evaluation products.
 {style="text-align: justify;"}